lexin-chen/md-starters/molecular-dynamics-fundamentals/Molecular-Dynamics-Simulations-Methods.md

-# 7. Molecular Dynamics Simulations Methods (Leach)
+# Molecular Dynamics Simulations Methods
 Adapted the outline from Chapter 7 of Molecular Modelling by Andrew Leach

 ## 7.1.
 Introduction